hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 @GalenIvanov agreed.

 [19:53:17](#c_ko6jWWbrk54ujtINmhdKqv_Py974SUNxRP9LzILPE) <planetsizecpu (Jose Luis)>:
-@gltewalt It's in my mind the places of the main code where I want to set sound effects, can' t wait to play with sound and test Ì†ΩÌ∏Ä and It would be fantastic to have a `play` dialect to test on console, it would save a lot of time.
+@gltewalt It's in my mind the places of the main code where I want to set sound effects, can' t wait to play with sound and test üòÄ and It would be fantastic to have a `play` dialect to test on console, it would save a lot of time.

 ## 7-Aug-2021